Print copies on sale here – only 30 copies made, once they’re gone they’re gone!

 Sorry are one of our new music tips for Latitude Festival 2018

 Continue reading SORRY / “People will look up to you whether you’re bad or not”

-In Gotta Catch ‘Em All! we share the best live music tips for Norwich in the month ahead.
-There’s plenty going on in April, if you know where to look.
-From the back room of a pub to a big scale venue, there are bands everywhere, just waiting for you to hear them.
+In Gotta Catch ‘Em All! we share the best live music tips for Norwich and the region in the month(s) ahead.
 Read our top eight picks, then check out all the mentioned acts in our official Spotify playlist.

 Continue reading Gotta Catch ‘Em All! | June & July 2018

 Formed in Limerick, Ireland, and now based in London, guitar pop trio whenyoung look all set to become the next big thing in British indie.
 Endorsed by everyone from The Maccabees to Nick Cave, they’ve toured with the likes of Peace and Declan McKenna and this week unveiled ‘Heaven On Earth’, a new single that demands to be played on repeat; their rough-cut songs gloss up hidden complexities with happy-go-lucky exteriors.
 With a debut EP slated for release at the end of summer, theirs is a name you should get to know right now.

 whenyoung are one of our new music tips for Latitude Festival 2018

 Continue reading WHENYOUNG / “This time last year we would not be saying that Aoife had punched Bono”